-- During 2020/21 Members reviewed the year end position for the Corporate Risk Register and approved the proposed Corporate Risk Register for the year. - The Corporate Risk Register for 2020/21 was developed by the Leadership Team by: - Reviewing the 2019/20 corporate risk register year end position. - Considering risks that might prevent the achievement of the corporate strategy. - > Considering risks in service plans that need to be escalated and monitored at a corporate level. - Considering the external environment that we operate in. - The Programme and Resources Committee received a report providing evidence that health and safety performance was satisfactory and continuously improving.
-The report included: - An overall appraisal of occupational safety and health performance for the PDNPA for the previous year - Reference to corporate initiatives making further significant improvements and (from 2019) to performance indicators - Accident and incident data and analysis for the year ending December 2019 for staff and visitors - > A report on services provided to other National Parks - Recommendations for further action through 2020. - The Authority recognises the need to have appropriate insurance cover in place for the Authority's operations, arising from statutory requirements and for risk management purposes. - The Authority has given Officers the authority needed and insurance contracts have been let for the 2020-25 period.
+- During 2022/23 Members reviewed the year end position for the Corporate Risk Register and approved the proposed Corporate Risk Register for the year. - The Corporate Risk Register for 2022/23 was developed by the Management Team by: - Reviewing the 2021/22 corporate risk register year end position. - Considering risks that might prevent the achievement of the corporate strategy. - > Considering risks in service plans that need to be escalated and monitored at a corporate level. - Considering the external environment that we operate in. - The Programme and Resources Committee received a report providing evidence that health and safety performance was satisfactory and continuously improving.
+The report included: - An overall appraisal of occupational safety and health performance for the PDNPA for the previous year with particular reference to our management of occupational safety and health during the Covid-19 pandemic - Accident and incident data and analysis for the year 2021/22 for staff and visitors including nearmiss reporting - > A report on services provided to other National Parks - Recommendations for further action through 2022/23. - The Authority recognises the need to have appropriate insurance cover in place for the Authority's operations, arising from statutory requirements and for risk management purposes. - The Authority has given Officers the authority needed and insurance contracts have been let for the 2020-25 period.

-Sub Principle: F(2) Managing Performance We will:
+Sub Principle: F(2) Managing Performance

-- (4) Implement a robust Performance Management Framework with quarterly and annual monitoring and reporting to Managers and Members. - (5) Ensure our decision making processes are sound through: - evidenced based reports following a prescribed format to ensure relevant information and risks are included; - expert advice being available to report authors and to Managers and Members at decision making meetings; - committee and meeting processes. - (6) Implement our scrutiny process and monitor its success as an effective challenge and performance improvement tool. - (7) Monitor and review activities and report on progress made. - (8) Ensure our Financial Regulations, Standing Orders and Budget Monitoring support reporting of financial performance.
+- (4) Implement a robust Performance Management Framework with quarterly and annual monitoring and reporting to Managers and Members. - (5) Ensure our decision making processes are sound through: - evidenced based reports following a prescribed format to ensure relevant information and risks are included; - expert advice being available to report authors and to Managers and Members at decision making meetings;

+- committee and meeting processes. - (6) Implement our scrutiny process and monitor its success as an effective challenge and performance improvement tool. - (7) Monitor and review activities and report on progress made. - (8) Ensure our Financial Regulations, Standing Orders and Budget Monitoring support reporting of financial performance.

-- Annual Performance and Business Plan includes performance against targets; - Using research data and benchmarking information in Service Planning; - Quarterly Performance Reports to Authority Meetings moving to bi-annually reporting; - Quarterly Performance Review meetings involving Managers moving to bi-annually reporting - Employee performance against objectives is formally reviewed one a year as part of the Performance Management (appraisal) process; - Annual Planning Policy Review provides analysis on how planning policies are working; - Ongoing discussion between Members and Officers on the information needs of members to support decision making and questions in biennial Member Survey; - Publication of agendas and minutes of meetings; - Report templates include heading to make sure that risks and other implications are considered; - Agreement on the information that will be needed and timescales; - Although not required to have Scrutiny Committees we have a tried and tested framework for Member involvement in scrutiny; - Evidence of improvements arising from Member Scrutiny; - Value for money reviews to Programmes and Resources Committee; - Member motions to full Authority allow Members to raise and discuss areas of concern; - Every year the annual Member Learning and Development programme includes workshops relating to Strategic Business and Financial Planning; - Record of decision making and supporting materials; - Our Standing Orders include Contract Procedure Rules and Financial Regulations; - The Budget Monitoring Group involving Members meets quarterly to discuss financial arrangements and assess the effectiveness of the control measures in place.
+- Annual Performance and Business Plan includes performance against targets; - Using research data and benchmarking information in Service Planning; - Quarterly Performance Reports to Authority Meetings moving, from 2020, to bi-annually reporting; - Quarterly Performance Review meetings involving Managers moving, from 2020, to bi-annually reporting; - Employee performance against objectives is formally reviewed during the Enjoy conversation once a year in Q1 as part of the Performance Management (appraisal) process; - Annual Planning Policy Review provides analysis on how planning policies are working; - Ongoing discussion between Members and Officers on the information needs of members to support decision making and questions in biennial Member Survey; - Publication of agendas and minutes of meetings; - Report templates include heading to make sure that risks and other implications are considered; - Agreement on the information that will be needed and timescales; - Although not required to have Scrutiny Committees we have a tried and tested framework for Member involvement in scrutiny; - Evidence of improvements arising from Member Scrutiny; - Value for money reviews to Programmes and Resources Committee; - Member motions to full Authority allow Members to raise and discuss areas of concern; - Every year the annual Member Learning and Development programme includes workshops relating to Strategic Business and Financial Planning; - Record of decision making and supporting materials; - Our Standing Orders include Contract Procedure Rules and Financial Regulations; - The Budget Monitoring Group involving Members meets regularly to discuss financial arrangements and assess the effectiveness of the control measures in place.